Roger of Howden: Other works

-The discovery in the last decade of the twentieth century in French libraries of two MSS which include three separate tracts which can be associated with Roger of Howden has led to a re-evaluation of his intellectual interests and capacities.
+The discovery in the last decade of the twentieth century in French libraries of two manuscripts, which include three separate tracts that can be associated with Roger of Howden, has led to a re-evaluation of his intellectual interests and capacities.
 The largest of them is entitled De Viis Maris (On Sea Voyages) and its authorship by Roger is not in doubt.
 It clearly draws on the same material he used in his historical account of his mission to Marseille and voyage to Acre.
 It is a portolan of a voyage from a landing on the River Ouse near Howden to a transhipment point on the Humber and thence around England to Dartmouth.
 From there the author shipped around the Iberian peninsula to Marseille.
 He continued onward down the coast of Italy to Sicily and Messina.
 The author makes many geographical and historical digressions about seamarks, cities and personalities as he goes, with a clear interest in winds, vessels and expanses of water.
 Included with this are two other tracts, an Expositio Mappe Mundi (Explanation of the Mappa Mundi) and the Liber Nautarum (Book of Mariners).
 They echo the preoccupations of the De Viis Maris and form one collection with it, though they cannot conclusively be said to be by the same author.
 The De Viis Maris offers an insight into Roger's personality: a seasoned and sociable traveller, perpetually curious about his world and the cities and peoples he encountered in his extensive travels.
 The technical aspects of maritime and river transport were plainly a source of fascination to him, not surprisingly in an international diplomat and frequent traveller.